 The basalt stele shows the goddess Kubaba standing below a winged sun-disk and holding a mirror in her right hand and a pomegranate in her left hand.
 Kubaba was the protective deity of the city of Karkamış.
 The stele without the base is about 1.25 meters high (including the tenon) and 48 cm wide.
-It was already in the citadel of Birecik during the middle of 18th century BCE, although according to the locals it had originated from the city of Manbij in Syria, which is located about 40 km south of Karkamış.
+It was already in the citadel of Birecik in the mid-18th century, although according to the locals it had originated from the city of Manbij in Syria, which is located about 40 km south of Karkamış.

-The base of the stele was found separately by T. E. Lawrence in early 1910s in the village of Yusuf Beg, about 7 km southwest of the city of Karkamış, as reported by Woolley.
-Also made of basalt it is 42 cm high, 81 cm wide, and has a depth of 33 cm.
+According to the reports of Wooley, the base piece was found by T. E. Lawrence in the early 1910s in the village of Yusuf Beg, about 7 km southwest of the city of Karkamış.
+Also made of basalt, it is 42 cm high, 81 cm wide, and has a depth of 33 cm.
 The 2-line Luwian inscription is a dedication of a granary to the goddess Kubaba by an official, whose name and title is inscribed on the right side of the base.

 Click on the pictures for larger images.